This piece, written by Lisa Matthews of Right to Remain, was originally published by Open Democracy 50:50.

 We asked people to share photo-answers to the question of what they would miss if they were detained without time-limit (or what they did miss, if they experienced detention already).
 This thought experiment seemed to inspire a eulogic response from some on the beauty of the British Isles.
 The darkness, the ugliness of detention (known all too well to many of the photo-answer contributors, as visitors to people in detention) prompted people to celebrate light and beauty.

 The specific location of some of the detention centres we’ve ‘visited’ for Unlocking Detention provides a bleakly ironic contrast.
 The Verne detention centre in Dorset has an extraordinarily imposing and intimidating approach, and retains the feel of the old prison it used to be.
-It sits, however, looking over beautiful coastline with the sparkling blue sea in this photo tantalisingly close.
+It sits, however, looking over beautiful coastline with the sparkling blue sea tantalisingly close.

 The irony of locations was noticeable, too, in Joe’s description of Dover detention centre (whose closure was announced during this year’s Unlocking Detention tour).
 Joe was detained in Dover for three years and describes “all you could see when you looked out of the window as the sea.
 You felt you were on the edge of a nation, sitting on the border.
 Sometimes you would get French signal on your phone or French stations on the radio.”
 The phone signal and French radio stations crossing borders with an ease those detained in Dover are denied.